-- 155 The IFRS Taxonomy content includes basic 'aggregations' that describe how lower-level elements (children) are combined arithmetically by addition and/or subtraction to derive upper-level elements (parents).
+- The IFRS Taxonomy content includes basic 'aggregations' that describe how lower-level elements (children) are combined arithmetically by addition and/or subtraction to derive upper-level elements (parents).
 These aggregations apply to line items and members and are available within the IFRS Taxonomy calculation and formula files.
-The IFRS Taxonomy child-parent presentation relationships replicate these aggregations. - 156 IFRS Taxonomy aggregations are provided to show preparers how XBRL can be used to express relationships, and to help them navigate the IFRS Taxonomy.
+The IFRS Taxonomy child-parent presentation relationships replicate these aggregations. - 169 IFRS Taxonomy aggregations are provided to show preparers how XBRL calculations can be used to express relationships, and to help them navigate the IFRS Taxonomy.
 They do not represent guidance that an entity must follow when aggregating or disaggregating information.
-As is the case for child-parent presentation relationships, aggregations within the IFRS Taxonomy do not have strict accounting meanings. - 157 In addition to aggregation relationships between members, the IFRS Taxonomy XBRL formula files include other expressions to help preparers understand IFRS Taxonomy content.
-In particular, there are formulas to indicate: - (a) the correct signage of an IFRS Taxonomy element in the XBRL filing (this is discussed in more detail from paragraph 159); and - (b) an equivalent accounting meaning shared by a line item and a member (for a definition of an equivalent element, see paragraph 83). - 158 The IFRS Taxonomy formula files within the IFRS Taxonomy also demonstrate how the XBRL formula specification may be used to validate the XBRL filings.
-Filing system owners may or may not require validation using XBRL formulas.
+As is the case for child-parent presentation relationships, aggregations within the IFRS Taxonomy do not have strict accounting meanings. - 170 In addition to aggregation relationships between members, the IFRS Taxonomy formula files include other expressions to help preparers understand IFRS Taxonomy content.
+In particular, there are formulas to indicate: - (a) the correct signage of an IFRS Taxonomy element in the XBRL filing (this is discussed in more detail from paragraph 173); and - (b) an equivalent accounting meaning shared by a line item and a member (for a definition of an equivalent element, see paragraph 87). - 171 The IFRS Taxonomy formula files also demonstrate how the XBRL formula specification may be used to validate the XBRL filings.
+For example, formulas provide a message to warn preparers when: - (a) the beginning balance adjusted by total changes over the current period does not equal the ending balance.
+For example, the formulas test whether the sum of the amounts reported for cash and cash equivalents at the beginning of the reporting period and the net change in cash and cash equivalents equal the amount reported for cash and cash equivalents at the end of the reporting period.